 We continue our interview series on overcoming adversity with Amanda from the blog Why We Money.
 Ok, so the title is a bit corny.
 But Amanda's story truly is a living example of what to do when life gives you lemons.
 She got a bushel full of them.

 I got to know Amanda when she was working at Rockstar Finance.
 I met her at FinCon in Orlando last year.
 She and her husband, Alan, live in the midwest.
 She and Alan have two kids, one in the Air Force; the other is a sophomore in high school.
 The Iowas Hawkey T-shirt gives a clue about where in the Midwest they are, Haha.

 Amanda writes her blog from the perspective of finding balance in life.
-I've written a lot about being sure you understand the “why” in what you're doing in life.
+I've written a lot about ensuring you understand the “why” in what you're doing in life.
 Amanda has a similar view.
 She talks about it in this article.
 Blogging or any project we undertake that our values do not guide are headed for trouble.
 I guess that's why her blog works so well.